84FDF9EA-D929-4F32-8AC1-C687CA75EC74

 Homeschooling is another school option; this is a great option if you are looking for a hands-on, highly-customizable approach to your child’s education.
 Homeschooling is the process of parents educating students at home and is permitted in all 50 states.

-In Minnesota, notice of your intent to homeschool is required by October 1 or within 15 days of withdrawing.
+In Minnesota, 2.8% of all K-12 students are homeschooled. notice of your intent to homeschool is required by October 1 or within 15 days of withdrawing.
 It is required that you formally withdraw from your public school.
 In the case that you decide to return to public school, the school will place your student based on evaluation of their records.

 The state requires homeschooling families to teach specific subjects (like reading, writing, math, and science) and also requires some level of assessment of students.
 In some cases, Minnesota homeschoolers may still be eligible to participate in sports or activities at local public schools.